Trash Pollution Solutions: A Community-Based Approach for Baltimore City

 Type of Project: Marine Debris Prevention through Education and Outreach Grant

 Project Dates: September 2016 - June 2019

 Trash Free Maryland, with the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, worked with the City of Baltimore, Baltimore Community Foundation, Chesapeake Bay Trust, the Waterfront Partnership of Baltimore, the Port of Baltimore, the National Aquarium, the Environmental Protection Agency, and Interfaith Partners for the Chesapeake to conduct a community-based social marketing campaign.

 What is the project and why is it important?

-Like many places, land-based litter is an issue in Baltimore City, so Trash Free Maryland is launching a multi-year social marketing campaign to reduce Baltimore’s land-based litter.
-The team is conducting formative research and piloting a small-scale campaign with selected community mentors to promote litter cleanup activities.
-After evaluating the results of the pilot campaign, the team will be retesting the messages for a broader audience and rolling out the litter reduction campaign across the city.
-The ultimate goal of the project is to reduce the amount of litter in Baltimore’s neighborhoods and waterways.
+Like many places, land-based litter is an issue in Baltimore City, so Trash Free Maryland launched a multi-year social marketing campaign to reduce Baltimore’s land-based litter.
+The team conducted formative research and piloted a small-scale campaign with selected community mentors to promote litter cleanup activities.
+The ultimate goal of the project was to reduce the amount of litter in Baltimore’s neighborhoods and waterways.

-Through the successful design and implementation of this campaign, this project aims to change the ethic around litter in Baltimore City, instilling pride in the community that will lead to cleaner neighborhoods and waterways, and stemming the tide of trash pollution that contaminates Baltimore’s Inner Harbor and the vital environmental resources of the Chesapeake Bay.
+Through the successful design and implementation of this campaign, this project aimed to change the ethic around litter in Baltimore City, instilling pride in the community that led to cleaner neighborhoods and waterways, and stemming the tide of trash pollution that contaminates Baltimore’s Inner Harbor and the vital environmental resources of the Chesapeake Bay.